Iamdami69/Damiui/README.md

 * *target* - accepts HTML class/id/element *'#myDiv' - 'section'*
 * *shadowType* - accept a string value from *'#0' - '#11'*
 * *borderRadius* - _accept type of string (css units)
-* *touchableOpacityDuration* - _accept type of number defaults to 0
+* *touchableOpacityDuration* - _accept type of number defaults to 0ms
+* *touchFeedback* - _if supported, gives user a vibrate feedback, accept type of number defaults to 0ms